 Where to Stay in Ottawa

-There are lots of amazing hotels and Airbnb accommodations in Ottawa.
+There are lots of amazing hotels and accommodations in Ottawa.
 You can easily browse one or the other for the best prices, depending on the kind of accommodation you enjoy the most.
-Also, in the map below, you can see all hotels and Airbnbs in one convenient place.
+In the map below, you can see all hotels in one convenient place.
+Enter your travel dates for more accurate information, and click each property to learn more.

 Things to Do in Ottawa in Winter: Winterlude